nodecosmos/nodecosmos_client/README.md

 ---
 ### Material-UI Recommendations:

+* Use inline-
-* Use inline-style for dynamic styling.
+* for dynamic styling.
 * Use SX prop for static styles.
 However, If component has many nested elements, define `sx` with classes in parent container component, and be careful so that styled container is never re-rendered on nested element change.
 We do this so emotion does not need to recompute styles on every render.